fyzanshaik/Blog-Site-App/README.md

 Once Node.js is installed, you can proceed with the following steps.

+### 2. Install Git

+If you already have Git installed, you can skip this step.
+If not, follow these instructions to install it:

+- Visit the official Git website: [Git Downloads](https://git-scm.com/download/win).
+- Download the appropriate version for your platform.
+- Run the installer and follow the installation instructions.

+Open your prefered IDE and it's terminal and follow the next steps.

 ## Clone the Repository

 If you want to use this project on your local machine, you can clone the repository.
 Follow these steps: